firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 This threat model is intended for curious technical users of the ECC wallet apps as well as developers making use of the SDK in their own apps.
-See the [Invariant-Centric Threat Modeling](https://github.com/defuse/ictm) for a complete explanation of the threat modeling methodology we use; a short summary of the methodology is:
+See the [Invariant-Centric Threat Modeling](https://github.com/defuse/ictm) for a complete explanation of the threat modeling methodology we use.
+Here's a short summary of the methodoloty:

 - This document lists "security invariants" that the apps and SDK should currently provide.
 Users and developers *should not* rely on any security or